tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-eventhub-vm-watch.md

 ---
+# Required metadata
+# For more information, see https://review.learn.microsoft.com/en-us/help/platform/learn-editor-add-metadata?branch=main
+# For valid values of ms.service, ms.prod, and ms.topic, see https://review.learn.microsoft.com/en-us/help/platform/metadata-taxonomies?branch=main

-title:       # Configure Eventhubs for VM watch
+title:       # Add a title for the browser tab
-description: # Configure Eventhubs for VM watch
+description: # Add a meaningful description for search results
-author:      ofemifowode
-ms.author:   ofemifowode
-ms.service:  # Add the ms.service or ms.prod value
+author:      ofemifowode # GitHub alias ms.author:   ofemifowode # Microsoft alias ms.service:  # Add the ms.service or ms.prod value
 # ms.prod:   # To use ms.prod, uncomment it and delete ms.service
 ms.topic:    # Add the ms.topic value